How To Check Quality of Data Entry-Excel Tips & Tricks

 - Click the cells or range where the formatting is to be applied.

-- Customise alert message in case of seeing any incorrect format.
+- Customize alert messages in case of seeing any incorrect format.

 3. Circle Invalid Data